 Information on foster care/adoption certification may be found in Mission West Virginia’s Foster Care and Adoption Information Guide (4.5 KB PDF).
 A complete listing of private child-placing agencies can be provided by contacting Mission West Virginia (email@example.com) at 866-CALL-MWV.

-As of November 12, 2014, there were approximately 4,300 children in care in West Virginia.
-Of these, close to 1,100 children have had parental rights terminated, meaning these children no longer have legal parents.
-Out of the almost 1,100, there are 776 children with a permanency plan of adoption.
-In Federal Fiscal Year 2014, West Virginia finalized 852 adoptions statewide.
+As of August 2022, there were approximately 6,619 children in care in West Virginia.
+In federal fiscal year 2020, West Virginia finalized 1,683 adoptions statewide.
+In 2020, there were 2,705 total children waiting; of these children, parental rights were terminated for 1,900 children.

 Many children in West Virginia awaiting adoption are considered special needs.
 Special needs is often another way to say waiting children.
 This does not necessarily reflect any problems the child may have.
 While some of the children who wait have a physical, emotional or education challenge, many are healthy and are doing well developmentally.
 The characteristics that are used to describe special needs are defined as: